BretFisher/docker-vackup/README.md

 ## Install

-Download the `vackup` file in this repo to your local machine in your shell path and make it executable.
+Download the `vackup` file in this repository to your local machine in your shell path and make it executable.

 ```shell
 curl -sSL https://raw.githubusercontent.com/BretFisher/docker-vackup/main/vackup > /usr/local/bin/vackup